-My first stops in the region were Lupo’s S & S Char Pit and Sharkey’s Bar and Grill.
+My first stops in the region were Lupo’s S & S Char Pit (which is now closed) and Sharkey’s Bar and Grill.
 Both of these spots are located within the city of Binghamton and have been serving this local dish for many decades.

 If you read the first iteration of this article, you’ll remember that I didn’t come away impressed with the options at these restaurants.
 I found the sandwiches at both to be dry, lacking sauce, and without the right bread-to-filling ratio.

 Many readers commented both on this post (see the comments at the bottom of this page) as well as on Facebook suggesting that I made two mistakes.